 Can I migrate from SSRS to Power BI Report Server?

-Yes, and the migration is straightforward.
-Power BI Report Server supports the same RDL paginated report format as SSRS, so existing SSRS reports can be deployed directly to Power BI Report Server.
-The web portal, folder structure, and security model are also similar.
-You gain the ability to add Power BI interactive reports alongside your existing paginated reports.
-EPC Group handles these migrations regularly and can typically complete them within a few days.
+You will gain the ability to add Power BI interactive reports alongside your existing paginated reports.
+EPC Group manages these migrations regularly and can typically complete them within a few days.

 Does Power BI Report Server support row-level security?